-ТІМ EFRA ME ACTION L #3: Require that all new park development and o RESPONSIBILITY t proje Short Term (2-5 Years) Mid Term (Years 5-10) Long Term (11-20 Years) Ongoing ist and community-based engagement and design t proj e unve in by a Organize community listening sessions in diverse neighborhoods to hear directly from residents about their experiences, challenges, and needs.
-Conduct focus groups or pulse surveys of residents in public housing and Priority Investment Zone communities to understand their recreation needs.
-Utilize virtual engagement platforms, such as online forums, social media groups, and virtual town halls, to facilitate discussions and gather input from individuals who may face physical, social, or economic barriers to participation in face- to-face meetings.
-Lead: Public Works, Council, Admin, Communications, Community Development • • In continuing the Parks and Greenspace Advisory Committee, look to include representation for youth and older adult needs.
-Consider developing a Youth Advisory Council to provide guidance for parks planning and leadership opportunities for youth.
-Similarly, consider coordinating with the Council on Aging of Henderson County to develop an Older Adult Advisory Council.
-Lead: Council, Community Development, Public Works Partner(s): Communications, Henderson County • • For major reinvestment projects and new development projects, expand transparent budgeting processes that empower residents, including those experiencing barriers, to directly influence how public funds are allocated.
-Lead: Budget , Public Works Partner(s): Communications, Community Development • • L #4: Incorporate anti-displacement strategies as part of park design and e ngage ment proces ses.
-Coordinate with other City Departments to create a working group of City, institutional and community-based partners to study park- related displacement, research best practices from other cities, identify Hendersonville communities at risk of displacement, and develop multidisciplinary anti-displacement and equitable development strategies.
-Lead: Community Development Partner(s): Communications, Public Works, DEI Board • Work with City and community-based partners to proactively implement parks- related anti-displacement strategies in advance of park planning and development before investors recognize the potential of major new park projects.
+ТІМ EFRA ME GOA ACTION RESPONSIBILITY L sear J Ongoing St and community-based engagement and design Organize community listening sessions in diverse neighborhoods to hear directly from residents about their experiences, challenges, and needs.
+Conduct focus groups or pulse surveys of residents in public housing and Equity Investment Zone communities to understand their recreation needs.
+Utilize virtual engagement platforms, such as online forums, social media groups, and virtual town halls, to facilitate discussions and gather input from individuals who may face physical, social, or economic barriers to participation in face- to-face meetings. • • E3.2 Consider developing a Youth Advisory Council to provide guidance for parks planning and leadership opportunities for youth.
+Similarly, coordinate with the Council on Aging of Henderson County to develop an Older Adult Advisory Council.
+Alternatively, in continuing the Parks and Greenspace Advisory Committee, look to include representation for youth and older adult needs.
+Lead: Communications, Community Development, Public Works Partner(s): Henderson County • E3.3 For major reinvestment projects and new development projects, expand transparent budgeting processes that empower residents, including those experiencing barriers, to directly influence how public funds are allocated.
+Lead: Communications, Community Development, Public Works • GOA L #4: Incorporate anti-displacement strategies as part of park design and e ngage ment proces sses.
+E4.1 Coordinate with other City Departments to create a working group of City, institutional and community-based partners to study park- related displacement, research best practices from other cities, identify Hendersonville communities at risk of displacement, and develop multidisciplinary anti-displacement and equitable development strategies.
+E4.2 Work with City and community-based partners to proactively implement parks- related anti-displacement strategies in advance of park planning and development before investors recognize the potential of major new park projects.
 This may include strategies such as Community Benefits Agreements, targeted affordable housing programs, homeowner and homebuyer financial assistance programs, job development and small business support, and value capture strategies.
-Lead: Community Development Partner(s): Communications, Public Works, DEI Board Inclu sivity •